Armored Heart: Tamed Soul

 She opened her eyes, and her heart fell when she saw Lauren’s look of concern.
 Breathing deliberately, she pushed the pain away.
 “Sorry,” she mumbled, turning away again.
 “Just… my scar.
 It’s important.”

 Lauren shifted closer, going back to work on Celia’s shoulders.
-“Tell me about it?” she asked softly.
+“Tell me about it?”
+She asked softly.

 A small part of her wanted to give as good as Lauren had, promising to tell her everything when they got back to Cair Dwemor.
 Er… when they… when she… She grimaced.
 That still needed to be decided, and without a dose of Sharpen Mind to ensure the decision was her own, she was no closer to being able to make it.